alphagov/content-store/doc/content_item_fields.md

 ```
     "access_limited": {
-      "users": ['USER-ID', 'ANOTHER-USER-ID']
+      "users": ['USER-UID', 'ANOTHER-USER-UID']
     }
 ```

-A content item with the above fields would be treated as access-limited, and only the users with IDs 'USER-ID' and 'ANOTHER-USER-ID' would be authorised to view it.
+A content item with the above fields would be treated as access-limited, and only the users with UIDs 'USER-UID' and 'ANOTHER-USER-UID' would be authorised to view it.

 If `access_limited` is not present, or is an empty hash, the item will be treated as publicly visible.